arskom/spyne/CONTRIBUTING.rst

 -----------

 The only hard rule we have is to avoid tests in code (you are supposed to put all tests in the ``spyne.tests`` package).
+A test is a member function of a `TestSomething` class inside a module from ``spyne.tests`` package.

-Spyne's test infrastructure is too complex already and we won't complicate it any further for your hippie testing tool-du-jour.
+This means eg. no doctests, no `if __name__ == '__main__'` etc. Spyne's test infrastructure is complex enough as it is and we won't complicate it any further for your hippie testing tool-or-methodology-du-jour for no good reason.

 That said, there are also a bunch of other guidelines that are mostly followed by Spyne code.
-They are not by all means mandatory for your pull request to go in but a consistent code style *does* make the lives of the future generations much easier.
+They are not really mandatory for your pull request to go in but a consistent code style *does* make the lives of the future generations much easier.

 They are, in no particular order: